Indiana Hoosiers men's basketball: Branch McCracken era (1938–1965)

-The Hoosiers' 1952–53 NCAA title team – led by Bobby Leonard, Dick Farley, and three-time All-American Don Schlundt – won the Big Ten and went on to win the NCAA championship by defeating reigning champions Kansas by one point.
-The Hoosiers would again win the Big Ten the following season in 1953–54.
-Just a few years later the team won back-to-back conference championships in 1956–57 and 1957–58 behind the leadership of two-time All-American Archie Dees.
-A few years later the Hoosiers were led by two-time All-American Walt Bellamy, one of the few African-American players in college basketball at the time.

-In the fall of 1960 the Indiana Hoosiers football program was hit with devastating NCAA sanctions that impacted every varsity sport at the school, including basketball.
-Although the violations only occurred within the football program, all Hoosier varsity sports were barred from postseason play during the probationary period.
-The sanctions drastically undermined the ability of coaches to lure talented players to Indiana.
+In 1960 the Indiana Hoosiers football program was hit with devastating NCAA sanctions that impacted every varsity sport at the school, including basketball.
+The violations only occurred within the football program.
 Nevertheless, McCracken did manage to successfully recruit twins Dick Van Arsdale and Tom Van Arsdale, both of whom would earn All-America honors in 1965.

 McCracken ultimately coached IU for 23 years, amassing 364 wins and 210 Big Ten wins.
 His teams also won four regular season Big Ten titles and went to the NCAA tournament four times, winning two national titles.
 He was inducted into the National Basketball Hall of Fame and the court now at Assembly Hall is named in his honor.

 Lou Watson era (1965–1971)

 Sandwiched between two iconic coaches in Branch McCracken and Bob Knight, McCracken's longtime assistant and former lead scorer Lou Watson coached Indiana from 1965 through 1971, with a leave of absence in 1970 where Jerry Oliver stepped in as acting head coach.
 The 1966–67 team, which won a Big Ten championship, was known as the "Cardiac Kids" because of their many heart-stopping finishes.
-During the 1970–1971 season the Hoosiers were led by All-American George McGinnis.
-Watson ended his Indiana coaching career with a 61–60 record.